TKasperczyk/messenger-rag/README.md

         [Hybrid Ranking]
         Combines both, returns best matches
                 ↓
-Found: Conversation from 2024 where Wojtek roasted
+Found: Conversation from 2024 about veganism
-       Tomek about Beyond Meat for the 47th time
+       that you'd completely forgotten about
 ```

 ## Privacy & legal stuff